Ireland Lacrosse Bows Out Of 2022 World Games So Iroquois Nationals Can Play

 The Games' organizers recognized their mistake, but the roster of eight teams was full.

 Enter: Ireland.
-Their team was set to play in 2022.
+Its team was set to play in 2022.

-"None of us would be going to Birmingham, Alabama in the first place if it wasn't for the Iroquois and giving us the gift of their medicine game," Sonny Campbell, a player for Ireland Lacrosse, tells Morning Edition.
+"None of us would be going to Birmingham, Ala., in the first place if it wasn't for the Iroquois and giving us the gift of their medicine game," Sonny Campbell, a player for Ireland Lacrosse, tells Morning Edition.

 He says the Irish team wanted to do more than make a statement.

-So earlier this month they dropped out of the tournament, allowing the Nationals to take their spot.
+So earlier this month, it dropped out of the tournament, allowing the Nationals to take its spot.

-"We support them and if it means we'll give up our spot then so be it.
+"We support them, and if it means we'll give up our spot, then so be it.
 But the Iroquois, they need to be there," Campbell says.

 Thompson says the move was unexpected.